 The method I created to specifically treat fear of flying — the Balanced Flying Method — focuses on four major areas.
 1) Normalization of flying; 2) Education 3) Tools and Techniques (Grounding, Relaxation, and others); 4) Understanding your fear of flying.

 These four areas cover the most relevant components that feed the fear of flying.
 But it’s important to emphasize that they are all important.
 Leaving out one of the components, or over-emphasizing one or two of them alone, doesn’t tend to work.
-The reason for this is because each area contributes to the phobia in its own separate way.
+The reason for this is because each area contributes to undoing the phobia in its own separate way.

-Normalization is basically training our brains to understand the normal and routine nature of flying (this is done through different types of simple written and experiential exercises that are modified based on each person’s history).
+Normalization is basically training our subconscious to understand the normal and routine nature of flying (this is done through different types of simple written and experiential exercises that are modified based on each person’s history).
 Almost everything in life has risk (many have a greater risk than flying).
 But the reason we can do these things (such as driving, crossing the street, eating, showering, etc.) without fear is because we’ve done them so much without incident that our brains are trained to understand these routine activities as normal.
 That’s the aim of normalization with flying — teaching the brain to internalize the routine nature of flying.